Needlesslord/PHYSICS2-Aim_Bot_SS/README.md

 We would like to thank David de la Torre, who has helped with this project and given us kind advice.
-This project has been done for CITM-TTC under the MIT License with .
+This project has been done for CITM-TTC under the MIT License with C++ and SDL libraries.